 The stepper motors used in the SMD23E2 and SMD24E2 units are all low inductance motors.
-Back EMF is typically not an issue unless there is a gearhead attached to the motor and it is driven by hand.
-In these instances, the motor acts as a generator.
-With the speed of the motor multiplied by the ratio of the gearhead, this can lead to large enough voltage spikes to damage the attached power supply.
+Back EMF is typically not an issue unless there is a gearhead attached to the motor and the gearhead is driven by hand.
+In these instances, the speed of the motor is multiplied by the ratio of the gearhead.
+The resulting high speed of the motor's shaft can lead to large enough voltage spikes to damage the attached power supply.